tigr0w/Idov31_idov31.github.io/_posts/2022-08-04-lord-of-the-ring0-p2.md

 }
 ```

-The DeviceControl is also fairly simple as we have only one IOCTL to handle:
+The device control is also fairly simple as we have only one IOCTL to handle:

 ```cpp
 NTSTATUS ProtectorDeviceControl(PDEVICE_OBJECT, PIRP Irp) {